oVirt/ovirt-site/source/feature/aaa.html.md

 1. Once engine starts, the directories containing configuration files are scanned, the extensions are created, and profiles are created for matching authentication and authorization extensions (bare in mind that each authorization extension may be associated with more than one authentication extension).
 2. All profiles are kept in a profiles repository.

+Used API commands: Base.InvokeCommands.Initialize - intializes the extension.
 \* Login

 1. GetDomainsListQuery presents the user the list of the profiles to select the profile to login with.